 16. Traditional interview

-There are different types of interviews and the different skills needed to tackle them.
+There are different types of interviews and different skills needed to tackle them.
 The traditional interview is one of them.
 You will often face this situation: If you can sit with a single interview and you are a great candidate for the job, answer the answers to a series designed to help her figure.

 17. Group interview

-There are different types of interviews and the different skills needed to tackle them.
+There are different types of interviews and different skills needed to tackle them.
 A group interview is one of them.
 You can even give a job to work as a team, so be sure to talk to you and give your opinion.

 18. Serial interview